A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy

-A strong shock may also provide high energy photons.
-Recently the {\it Fermi} Large Area Telescope ({\it Fermi}/LAT) detected GeV $\gamma$-ray emissions associated to classical novae \citep[e.g.,][]{abd10, ack14, che16js, li17mc}.
-These gamma-rays are considered to originate from strong shocks \citep[see, e.g.,][for a recent review]{cho21ms}.
+A strong shock may also provide high-energy photons.
+Recently the Fermi Large Area Telescope (Fermi/LAT) detected GeV gamma-ray emissions associated to classical novae \citep[e.g.,][]{abd10, ack14, che16js, li17mc}.
+These gamma rays are considered to originate from strong shocks \citep[see, e.g.,][for a recent review]{cho21ms}.

-To explain GeV gamma-ray emissions from novae two types of shock formation mechanisms have ever been proposed.
-One is the collision between nova ejecta and circumstellar matter (CSM, ejecta-CSM shock model or external shock model) as observed in the symbiotic nova V407 Cyg \citep[e.g.,][]{abd10} and the symbiotic recurrent nova RS Oph \citep[see][for the 2021 outburst]{che21cj, che21jm, hes22, acc22aa}.
+To explain GeV gamma-ray emissions from novae, two types of shock formation mechanisms have ever been proposed.
+One is the collision between nova ejecta and circumstellar matter (CSM; ejecta-CSM shock model or external shock model) as observed in the symbiotic nova V407 Cyg \citep[e.g.,][]{abd10} and the symbiotic recurrent nova RS Oph \citep[see][for the 2021 outburst]{che21cj, che21jm, acc22aa, hes22}.

 The other type is for novae having a red dwarf (main-sequence star) companion.
 Such a close binary does not form massive circumstellar matter before a nova outburst.
-Thus, a hypothesis of ``internal shocks'' in nova ejecta was proposed to explain hard X-ray emissions \citep[e.g.,][]{friedj87, llo92ob, muk01i}.
+Thus, the hypothesis of ``internal shocks'' in nova ejecta was proposed to explain hard X-ray emissions \citep[e.g.,][]{friedj87, llo92ob, muk01i}.
 These authors assumed multiple shell ejecta that have different velocities.
 If the inner shell (later ejected) has a larger velocity than that of the outer shell (earlier ejected), the inner one can catch up with the outer one and form a shock wave.
 This idea is based on the assumption of multiple shell ejections.

 In this section, we apply our shock formation model to this idea and examine whether it works or not both for hard X-ray emission and GeV gamma-ray emission.